antenore/deecli-go/README.md

 ## Future development & contributing

 ### AST Integration Roadmap
-DeeCLI currently uses text-based analysis for simplicity and performance.
+DeeCLI now uses text-based analysis for simplicity and performance.
 Full Abstract Syntax Tree (AST) integration is planned for future versions when the core experience is stable.

 **Why text-based first?**